WIttyJudge/wittyjudge.github.io/content/posts/arch-linux-printer-install.md

 So open up the program and you will see the "Add" button on the center of the screen.
 Click on that button and it should detect the printer, select the model of your detected printer, and in the next step it should detect the drivers for that printer.

-I had a `Cannon MF260` printer and I didn't face any issues but as I haerd someone else did.
+I had a `Canon MF260` printer and I didn't face any issues, but as I heard someone else did.
 If you have any issues, maybe your printer or drivers for that printer wasn't detected, [Troubleshooting](#troubleshooting) may help you.

 ## Troubleshooting